jan-dh/md-blog/src/pages/responsive-tables-in-craft/index.md

 {% endif %}
 ```

-If there's an empty column we won't render that column.
+If there's an empty column, we won't render that column.
 Our table size is now dynamic based on the content that is entered in Craft.

 ## Styling